mikluko/perplexity-mcp/README.md

 }
 ```

-**Security Note**: When deploying the HTTP server, protect it with:
+**Security Note**: When deploying the HTTP server:
-- Network-level access controls (firewall, VPN)
+- For Kubernetes deployments: Use the built-in Traefik sidecar with `auth.enabled=true`
-- Reverse proxy with authentication (nginx, Caddy, etc.)
+- For standalone deployments: Protect with network-level controls (firewall, VPN) or reverse proxy authentication
-- TLS/HTTPS termination
+- Always use TLS/HTTPS in production

-The server intentionally does not include built-in authentication to allow flexible deployment patterns.
+The binary intentionally does not include built-in authentication to remain lightweight.
+The Helm chart provides optional basic auth via Traefik sidecar.

 ## Tools Reference